-The PhD research topic I undertake focuses on the problem of self-knowledge across various areas: Philosophy of Language, Epistemology, Philosophy of Literature, Philosophy of Film, and Philosophy of Religion.
+This research project focuses on the problem of selfhood, subjectivity, or the self-conscious subject, across various areas: Philosophy of Language, Epistemology, Philosophy of Literature, Philosophy of Film, and Philosophy of Religion.

-Just a final note, I find myself doing philosophy in a post-analytic situation.
+Just a final note, I find myself thinking in a post-analytic situation.

 - MLitt in Philosophy